cab8xd/learn-scala/README.md

 # Directories
 The `hello-world` directory exemplies a simple Scala suite that, when runs, prints 'Hello World'.

-The `scala-tour` directory shows several classes which showcase Scala and Spark fundamentals..
+The `scala-tour` directory shows several classes which showcase Scala and Spark fundamentals.